Why study more mathematics or statistics?

 - Pure mathematics

-Minors are also available in Mathematics and Mathematical statistics, which are often completed as support studies to related science disciplines such as astrophysics, atmospheric science, computational science and physics, or by prospective secondary school teachers who are undertaking a degree in education.
+Minors are also available (see "areas of study" in Monash handbook), which are often completed as support studies to related science disciplines such as astrophysics, atmospheric science, computational science and physics, or by prospective secondary school teachers who are undertaking a degree in education.
 Depending on their course requirements, and after having received permission from their faculty, students in other courses may also be able to complete minors or majors in mathematics as elective units.

 After completing a major or extended major in an area of mathematics you may find yourself working in banking, finance, insurance, consulting, at the Australian Bureau of Statistics or the Bureau of Meteorology.
 Alternatively, you could work in primary, secondary or tertiary education, or pursue a research career in an organisation such as CSIRO or DSTO.
 Have a look at careers.amsi.org.au for further careers information and inspiration.